Environment

 Rehabilitation of mined land to re-establish a self-sustaining, native forest ecosystem

-Ensuring the quality of local water resources are maintained
+Maintaining the quality of local surface water and groundwater resources and minimising downstream impacts.

-Providing Offset habitat to replace any habitat impacted by the mine’s operations.
+Providing and managing offset areas to replace habitat impacted by mining operations

 Click here for Talison Lithium Environmental Policy Statement